squarezhong/SUSTech-Automation/README.md

 ## Introduction

 This is an unofficial page for SUSTech Automation.
-It is a platform for students to share their experience and knowledge about automation major in SDIM, SUSTech.
+It is a platform for students to share their experience and knowledge about automation major in AIM, SUSTech.

 *Visit our [website](https://squarezhong.github.io/SUSTech-Automation/) to get better experience.*